AdobeDocs/asset-compute.nl-NL/help/using/develop-custom-application.md

    ◯ CI/CD: Include GitHub Actions based workflows for Build, Test and Deploy
    ```

-1. Wanneer gevraagd `Which type of sample actions do you want to create?`, moet u `Adobe Asset Compute Worker`:
+1. Selecteer `Adobe Asset Compute Worker` bij de aanwijzing `Which type of sample actions do you want to create?` :

    ```bash
    ?
 Which type of sample actions do you want to create?